Yuhuns/Starbound/README.md

 Build : ./scripts/osx/setup-and-build.sh build
 Zip : ./scripts/osx/setup-and-build.sh zip (to share your app) !! warning !!
 You need to sign-it with codesign

-Run : ./dist/starbound or click on the Starbound.app in the dist folder.
+Run : ./dist/starbound or exec the Starbound.app in the dist folder.

 ### Linux (x64 and ARM)
 Work in progress...